A hierarchical loss and its problems when classifying non-hierarchically: Methods

-\begin{remark} If forced to choose a single class corresponding to a leaf of the given hierarchy (rather than classifying into a probability distribution over all leaves) when optimizing the hierarchical loss, we first identify the node having greatest probability among all nodes (including leaves) at the coarsest level, then the node having greatest probability among all nodes (including leaves) falling under the first node selected, then the node having greatest probability among all nodes (including leaves) falling under the second node selected, and so on, until we select a leaf.
+If forced to choose a single class corresponding to a leaf of the given hierarchy (rather than classifying into a probability distribution over all leaves) for the final output of the classification, we first identify the node having greatest probability among all nodes (including leaves) at the coarsest level, then the node having greatest probability among all nodes (including leaves) falling under the first node selected, then the node having greatest probability among all nodes (including leaves) falling under the second node selected, and so on, until we select a leaf.
 The leaf we select corresponds to the class we choose.
-Figure~\ref{top-down} summarizes in pseudocode this procedure for selecting a single best leaf. \end{remark}
+The following subsection summarizes in pseudocode this procedure for selecting a single best leaf.